Big Scenic Nowhere

-Big Scenic Nowhere is an American desert rock supergroup from California.
+Big Scenic Nowhere is an American rock supergroup from California.

 History

 Demo album (2009–2012)

 Big Scenic Nowhere dates back to 2009 when demo recordings of the one-off project were recorded and released under the moniker; some being instrumental versions of songs that were eventually recorded and released by Gary Arce of Yawning Man's additional side project WaterWays, and others being early variations of songs that appeared on the Yawning Man album, Nomadic Pursuits.
 Through 2012, this short-lived act performed live at concerts with lineups including Arce, Mario Lalli, Tony Tornay and Billy Cordell.
 John Garcia would guest vocals, notably on the Kyuss-covered Yawning Man song, "Catamaran".